Johnson City, New York: 2020 census

+Demographic estimates

+The population density was 3,370.6 PD/sqmi.
+There were 7,650 housing units at an average density of 1,722.1 /mi2.

+The average household size was 2.12 and the average family size was 2.88.

+Income and poverty

 The annual per capita income for a household in the village was $27,643, and the median income for a family was $39,241.
 Males had a median income of $31,980 versus $24,656 for females.
 Roughly 19.6% of the total population fell below the poverty line.

-As of the 2020 census, there were a total of 923 Veterans of Foreign Wars residing in Johnson City, with the most common war fought in being the Vietnam War.
+As of the 2020 census, there were a total of 923 veterans residing in Johnson City.

 Notable sites

 Library

 Your Home Library, founded in 1917, serves the village of Johnson City and the surrounding area.
 The library building was originally the old Brigham homestead, erected in 1850, and listed on the National Register of Historic Places in 2005.

 Education

 The K-8 Elementary, Intermediate, and Middle School is located just above the high school on 601 Columbia Drive; and the Johnson City High School is located on 666 Reynolds Road.
 The schools are operated by Johnson City Central School District.